 And the Musica Universalis (Music of the Spheres)....

 More recently than the Sumerians, none other than the immortal J.S.Bach had his own tuning system based on 12ths.

-Bach's musical temperament comprises within its circle 5 well tempered fifths and 7 perfect fifths.
+Bach's musical temperament comprises within its circle five well-tempered fifths and seven perfect fifths.
 This system "wohltemperirt" of J. S. Bach - the composer's own authentic spelling - is the musical tuning for Das Wohltemperirte Clavier.
 Ref: Baroque temperament

 It looks like a clock with 12 hours or 12 divisions.
-Is that the 5 well tempered fifths and 7 perfect fifths adding up to 12?
+Is that the five well-tempered fifths and seven perfect fifths adding up to 12?
 The best modern example of "authentic Bach tunings" I have found is Wendy Carlos' Switched-On Bach 2000.

 Here's a nice visual presentation of Air On A G-String.
 Not sure about the tunings though?